Pylons/akhet/docs/demo/content.rst

 been assumed to be intrinsic to the tag, such as margins around <p> and <h\*>.
 His reasoning is that you should start with nothing and consciously re-add the styles you want.
 Some people may find this attitude to be overkill.
 The reset stylesheet is just provided as a service if you want to use it.
-In any case, we re-add some expected styles, and I also set <dt> to bold which is a pet peeve of mine.
+In any case, I have re-added some expected styles, and also set <dt> to boldface which is a pet peeve of mine.

 If you want something with more bells and whistles, some Pyramid developers recommend `HTML5 Boilerplate`_.